Alfvén surface

 NASA animation showing Parker Solar Probe passing through the Sun's outer atmosphere, its corona, in April 2021.
 The boundary at the edge of the corona is the Alfvén critical surface.
 Inside that surface (circle at left), plasma connects to the Sun by waves traveling back and forth to the surface.
 Beyond it (circle at right), the Sun's magnetic fields and gravity are too weak to contain the plasma and it becomes the solar wind, racing across the Solar System so fast that waves within the wind cannot make it back to the Sun.

 The Alfvén surface is the boundary separating a star's corona from the stellar wind defined as where the coronal plasma's Alfvén speed and the large-scale stellar wind speed are equal.
 It is named after Hannes Alfvén, and is also called Alfvén critical surface, Alfvén point, or Alfvén radius.
-In 2018, the Parker Solar Probe became the first spacecraft that crossed Alfvén surface of the Sun.
+In 2018, the Parker Solar Probe became the first spacecraft to cross the Sun's Alfvén surface.